Generic Name: doxorubicin liposomal (DOX-oh-ROO-bi-sin)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Constipation; diarrhea; hair loss; indigestion; loss of appetite; nausea; tiredness; weakness; weight changes.
+Back pain; constipation; diarrhea; hair loss; headache; indigestion; loss of appetite; nausea; tiredness; weakness; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue); absence of menstrual cycle or menstrual changes; back pain; black, tarry stools; bluish skin or nails; calf or leg pain, swelling, redness, or tenderness; chest pain; dizziness or light-headedness; fainting; fast, slow, or irregular heartbeat; flushing; headache; loose or bloody stools; pain, redness, burning, stinging, swelling, or open sores at the injection site; rectal bleeding or irritation; redness or discharge of the eyes; redness, pain, swelling, peeling, tingling, or blistering of the palms of the hands and the soles of the feet; severe or persistent nausea; shortness of breath; sudden, unexplained weight gain; swelling of the hands, ankles, or feet; swelling or soreness of the mouth or tongue; symptoms of dehydration (eg, dry mouth or eyes, decreased urination, fast heartbeat, sluggishness, unusual thirst); symptoms of infection (eg, fever, chills, cough, sore throat, burning or painful urination); unusual bruising or bleeding; unusual tiredness or weakness; vomiting.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue); absence of menstrual cycle or menstrual changes; back pain; black, tarry stools; bluish skin or nails; bone pain; burning, numbness, or tingling; calf or leg pain, swelling, redness, or tenderness; chest pain; dizziness or light-headedness; fainting; fast, slow, or irregular heartbeat; flushing; headache; loose or bloody stools; night sweats; pain, redness, burning, stinging, swelling, or open sores at the injection site; rectal bleeding or irritation; redness or discharge of the eyes; redness, pain, swelling, peeling, tingling, or blistering of the palms of the hands and the soles of the feet; severe or persistent nausea or vomiting; shortness of breath; swelling of the hands, ankles, or feet; swelling or soreness of the mouth or tongue; symptoms of dehydration (eg, dry mouth or eyes, decreased urination, fast heartbeat, sluggishness, unusual thirst); symptoms of infection (eg, fever, chills, cough, sore throat, burning or painful urination); symptoms of bleeding (eg, throwing up blood or throw up that looks like coffee grounds; coughing up blood; blood in the urine; black, red, or tarry stools; bleeding from the gums; vaginal bleeding that is not normal; bruises without a reason or that get bigger; or any bleeding that is very bad or that you cannot stop); unexplained or large weight gain or loss; unusual or severe tiredness or weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.